AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 The objectives of the single Dacron string experiment were to determine how uniformly water flowed down the string and the length of a string needed for the  water to have a 15-minute residence time on the string.

 #### Experimental Apparatus
 A 30-inch wetted Dacron string was hooked onto the bottom of a scale and allowed to hang freely from the scale.
 The scale, which measured the weight of the string, was placed on top of two support beams above the lab bench.
 Orange-yellow color-coded micro-tubing (ID: 0.05) connected to the peristaltic pump was draped over the support beam and taped onto a flat rod between the two beams so that the tubing was allowed to just barely touch the side of the top part of the string.
-Reference the [Single Dacron String Experiment Manual](#Single-Dacron-Experiment-Manual)[space]for a detailed explanation of the set-up.
+Reference the [Single Dacron String Experiment Manual](#Single-Dacron-Experiment-Manual) for a detailed explanation of the set-up.

 <center>
 <img src="https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/zoomedoutdacron.jpeg?raw=true" height=400>